Shizuoka Weather in August

 Typhoon

 August is one of the best times to enjoy multiple water sports, as sea water temperatures reach a comfortable level, at around 24-28℃ (75-82℉).
-Most beach resorts in Shizuoka open until the end of the month.
-Different beaches in Shizuoka have their own advantages:1.
+Most beach resorts in Shizuoka open till the end of the month.
+Below are the best beaches in Shizuoka for water fun:1.
 Shirahama Ohama Beach: Its clear waters are pretty suitable for snorkeling and diving.

-2. Sotoura Beach: Thanks to shallow water, it is a great destination to take children for fun; it enjoys a quiet and laid-back atmosphere.
+2. Sotoura Beach: Thanks to shallow water, it is a great destination for children to have fun; it enjoys a quiet and laid-back atmosphere.

 3. Tatadohama Beach: As a venue for national surfing competition, all surfers can enjoy the joy of riding the waves.